dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 But wait, there's more.

-There's actually a third category, in addition to doing nothing or something, namely _wanting to do something but not being able to_.
+There's actually a third category, in addition to doing nothing or building something, namely _wanting to build something but not being able to_.
 Depending on output size and the current fee environment you might find yourself in a situation in which it's literally impossible to get rid of the money (because the UTXO you received is below the [dust limit][dust-limit]).